waitinfuture/emapreduce/intl.en-US/User Guide/Auto-scaling/Configure auto-scaling according to time.md

 ## Configure scaling instance specification {#section_drs_s3j_z2b .section}

 You can specify the hardware specifications of the scaling nodes.
-It can only be configured when the auto-scaling function is enabled, and can not be modified after the configution is saved.
+It can only be configured when the auto-scaling function is enabled, and can not be modified after the configuration is saved.
 If it needs to be modified for a special case, you can disable the auto-scaling function and enable it again.

 -   When you select specifications for vCPU and memory, the system automatically matches the instances that meet the criteria based on your selection and displays them in the instance list below.
 You need to add an optional instance to the list on the right so that the cluster can scale according to the selected instance specification.
 -   To avoid scaling failures due to insufficient ECS stock, you can choose up to 3 ECS instance types.